 S&P 500 returns by decade

 Annualized total returns (nominal and inflation-adjusted) for the S&P 500 since 1930.
 Includes dividend reinvestment.
-Source: NYU Stern historical returns and Robert Shiller's Yale dataset.
+Source: the NYU Stern School of Business average annual returns dataset (Aswath Damodaran) and Robert Shiller's Yale data — the standard references for average annual real returns of the S&P 500.

 Since 1928, the S&P 500 has returned ~10.0% nominal / ~6.9% real annually with dividends reinvested.
 But decade variation is huge: the 1950s and 1980s both topped 17% nominal, while the 2000s lost money.
 The longer your horizon, the closer your experience converges to the average.